This webinar was presented live on June 24, 2020

-This webinar will serve as an introduction to malnutrition across the lifespan from the viewpoint of two health practitioners, registered dietitian nutritionists (RDs) and physical therapists (PTs).
-Both of their professions can play an enormous role in the identification and treatment of malnutrition and risk of malnutrition, whether it be related to nutritional intake or functional mobility.
-However, even though their interventions are often reliant on the other, RDs and PTs rarely manage patients together.
-Which potentially causes a missed opportunity to work on common goals.
-Just imagine the impact on patient outcomes if these two professions worked together.
-We will explore opportunities for collaborative care between RDs and PTs, with an emphasis on promoting healthy aging throughout the lifespan.
+This webinar will serve as an introduction to malnutrition across the lifespan from the viewpoint of two health practitioners: a registered dietitian nutritionist (RDN) and a physical therapist (PT).
+Both professions play an enormous role in the identification and treatment of malnutrition and risk of malnutrition, whether related to nutritional intake or functional mobility.
+However, while their interventions are often reliant on the other, RDNs and PTs rarely manage patients together.
+This causes potential missed opportunities to positively impact patient outcomes and work on common goals together.
+This webinar will explore opportunities for collaborative care between RDNs and PTs, with an emphasis on promoting healthy aging throughout the lifespan.

 CPE Level: 2